 The enchanting Lydford Gorge owned by the National Trust, makes a great place to visit for the fit and able.
-Once there, you can choose the length of your trail - anything from 45 minutes to several hours, followed perhaps by a cream tea in the NT cafe? nationaltrust.org.uk/lydford-gorge/ You can also visit Lydford Castle up the road which was once the local prison.
+Once there, you can choose the length of your trail - anything from 45 minutes to a couple of hours, followed perhaps by a cream tea in the NT cafe? nationaltrust.org.uk/lydford-gorge/ You can also visit Lydford Castle up the road which was once the local prison.

 Alder Vineyard (20 minutes drive)

 Visit this beautiful local Vineyard producing some excellent English wine.
-They do tours and wine tastings most days. https://aldervineyard.uk/
+They do tours and wine tastings most days.
+And now with a great restaurant too. https://aldervineyard.uk/

 Cotehele House (20 minutes drive)